 I am a commercial interior designer with over ten years of experience in design, space planning, computer renderings, construction drawings, construction administration and furniture and finishes on corporate office and tenant-improvement projects.
 I acquired Autocad skills in 2004 and worked with Skidmore, Owings and Merrill in San Francisco, focusing on renderings for Harvard University and Citibank.
 I returned to San Diego in 2005 and worked with Howard-Sneed Interior Architecture and Jossy + Carrier Design Group, firms I had been with in the past, focusing on all areas of commercial interior design practice, until 2008.
 Since 2008, I have undertaken the study of several architectural computer programs.
-I developed a working knowledge of Revit in 2008, along with developing advanced rendering skills in that program.
+I developed a working knowledge of Revit in 2008, along with developing advanced rendering skills in that program at the time.
 In 2009 I developed skills in SketchUp and Vray for SketchUp.
 In 2013 and 2014 I increased my skill level in SketchUp, developing a style based on the npr style inherent to that program.
-One of the reasons I focus on SketchUp, rather than 3ds MAX, is that I think SU has a better perspective system.
-In 2015 and 2016 I developed skills in Maxwell for SketchUp.
-I recently was involved in beta-testing Corona Render for SketchUp, but the program is no longer available.
-I am currently developing skills in Vray for SketchUp.
-The Vray, Maxwell and SketchUp renderings shown are based on existing published projects, done for academic purposes.
-The earlier Autocad and Revit renderings are based on projects I was involved with as a designer.
+One of the reasons I focus on SketchUp rather than 3ds MAX, is that I think SU has an excellent perspective system.
+In 2015 and 2016 I developed skills in Maxwell for SketchUp, and was involved in beta-testing Corona Render for SketchUp (now discontinued).
+In 2018 and 2019 I developed advanced rendering skills in Vray for SketchUp.
+Currently I am developing skills in Cinema4D, importing my SketchUp models and rendering them in Corona Render, now available for Cinema4D.
+The SketchUp, Vray and Maxwell renderings shown were done for academic purposes, while the earlier Auotcad and Revit drawings are based on projects I was involved with as a designer.